Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 From historical Senso-ji temple, to serene Meiji Shrine, to the futuristic districts of Akihabara, Shibuya and Shinjuku, many places to visit in Japan in winter are especially stunning at night.
 Many day trips from Tokyo are also at their most stunning during winter, particularly high-elevation Nikko and its 17th-century Tosho-gu Shrine.

 Another reason to spend winter in Tokyo (and its vicinity) is to see Mt.
 Fuji with its greatest snow cover.
-You can enjoy views of the mountain from the city itself, at observation decks like Bunkyo Civic Center or i-Link Tower in Ichikawa city, Chiba prefecture.
-Or you can venture to the Fuji Five Lakes region itself, taking in a reflection of Fuji in Lake Kawaguchi, or watching it rise majestically behind Chureito Pagoda in Fujiyoshida.
+You can enjoy views of the Mt.
+Fuji from the city itself, at observation decks like Bunkyo Civic Center or i-Link Tower in Ichikawa city, Chiba prefecture.
+Or you can go on a day trip to the Fuji Five Lakes region itself, taking in a reflection of Fuji in Lake Kawaguchi, or watching it rise majestically behind Chureito Pagoda in Fujiyoshida.

 Shikoku in Winter